top of page

 Why Google Login Notifications May Not Appear 🧩

 Google needs your phone to be online to send the notification.
-No Wi-Fi or mobile data = No prompt.
+No Wi-Fi or Mobile Data = No prompt.
+Make sure you have a stable connection before trying to sign in, as even a brief drop in connectivity can delay or block the login request.

 You might have disabled notifications for Google Play Services or Google itself, either knowingly or by mistake.